ACWLtd/Nifty/README.md

 ## Steps to Follow
 Install a fresh copy of Laravel 4.2.* and configure database and mail settings.

-Add the following to the composer.json file, before the 'require' section
+Add the following to the composer.json file

 ```shell
 "repositories": [